AdamSobieski/Argumentation/Documents/Diagrams.md

 ### Argdown

 [Argdown](https://argdown.org/) is a markdown-inspired lightweight markup language for complex argumentation.
 It is intended for exchanging arguments and argument reconstructions in a universally accessible and highly human-readable way.
-The Argdown syntax is accompanied by tools which facilitate coding and transform documents into argument maps.
+Argdown provides tools which transform documents into argument maps.